WINE LABELLING IS GOINGDIGITAL

 - Social media links or online shops (must be completely informational)

-This ruling ensures that wine e-labels are focused on consumer rights and product transparency, not brand promotion.
+This keeps wine e-labels focused on consumer rights and product transparency, not promotion.

 The Benefits of Wine E-Labels For Businesses